carminevassallo/SoSy-Retreat-2018/index.md

 ## Welcome to the Sosy Retreat 2018 Page

-In this page, you can find practical information about how to reach the venue of our retreat and our agenda.
+In this page, you can find practical information about how to reach the venue of our retreat, preparation for the retreat, and our agenda.

 ### Venue